50 Grunge Hair Looks That Are More than Just Whatever

 Not to be outdone are these second (?…third?)-day layers, which artfully helm to your facial structure, giving you a more “natural” appeal.

 If you never had a bob back then, were you really a ’90s baby though?
 Such was the widespread popularity of this low-maintenance unisex haircut, which was the decade’s valentine to the whole androgyny wave.
-Unlike its ends—which were satisfyingly blunt af—short grunge hair, particularly the soft bob, made quite the pointed statement: Traditional gender roles were on their way out the door, and one’s identity went far beyond a simple (often cute, tousled, cowlick-riddled) hairstyle.
+Unlike its ends—which were satisfyingly blunt a—short grunge hair, particularly the soft bob, made quite the pointed statement.

 Universal savior of no-wash days, the beanie looks just as cool on a fringed bob as it does on longer lengths.